Sample Request Letter for Meeting Appointment with Boss

 Body

-Now that the reader has been briefed on what you want to discuss in the appointment request letter, you can delve into details about the meeting you are proposing.
+Now that the reader has been briefed on what you want to discuss in the letter, you can delve into details about your proposed meeting.

 Discuss the following details: